rancoud/RTwitterBot/README.md

 It will contain the app name, access token and access token secret.

 ## TODO
-* do oauth -> extend twitter.js
+* test oauth
-* add easy function to twitter.js
-* save account name + token + twitter app in file
-* add options to use a special account
+* add options to use a special account or twitter app
-* add small job for each endpoint
+* add small job for each endpoint (add model if necessary)
-* get or set output
+* npm install copy the conf.twitter.app.js
+* refactoring
-* usable in command
+* renaming

 ## Nota Bene
 JSON informations